 - Get into a wealth-building mindset instead.
 The government goes after income harder.
 Therefore, you need to concentrate more on building a greater net worth.
-That said, beware of a potential reduction in the estate tax threshold if Joe Biden is elected.
+That said, beware of a potential reduction in the estate tax threshold under President Biden.

 - Everybody thinks they know better.
 Never tell anybody your actual income and expenses because you will receive endless criticism.
 For example, I’ve read plenty of feedback from childless people judging parents on how to parent and spend.
 It makes no sense.
 The upside to everybody being a financial critic is that perhaps nobody is really hurting financially.
 If people were struggling, they wouldn’t be criticizing high-income earners.
 Live the life you want.
 Remember, you don’t need to win a financial argument.
 You win by getting rich.